marykatemclaughlin/final-project/proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

-I will follow the CS50x videos to become familiar with the appropriate programming tools and languages (HTML, CSS, Java, etc).
+I will follow the CS50x videos to become familiar with the appropriate programming tools and languages (HTML, CSS, JavaScript, etc).
 I will need to figure out how to create a wesbite, organize texts and inputs on the website, and possibly learn about domains.I will need to research each sun sign and their compatibility with each other.